uzdun/CodeableModels/CONTRIBUTING.md

 ## Pull Request Process

-* TODO: will be added in later releases
+* will be added in later releases

 ## Code of Conduct